dvreeze/yaidom/docs/yaidom-tutorial.rst

 Before doing so, let's first define some XML data as a "mini-yaidom" DOM-like tree.
 This example XML comes from the online course "Introduction to Databases", by professor Widom at Stanford University, and is used here with permission.
 The sample XML data represents a bookstore, and is created in "mini-yaidom" as follows::

+  // This is NOT yaidom!
+This is some "mini-yaidom" looking a lot like yaidom, if we ignore namespaces

   def textElem(elmName: String, txt: String): Elem =
     new Elem(